ivaoth/sector-file/README.md

 # IVAC Sector Files

-This is IvAc 1 sectr file for VTBB with CircleCI integration
+This is IvAc 1 sector file for VTBB with CircleCI integration